imyizhang/imyizhang.github.io/about.md

 * **Sichuan Xinwang bank Human Activity Recognition (HAR) Algorithm Competition 2020** (*07.2020*):

-  Interpreted temporal signals collected from accelerometer sensor as pixels in several channels of an image, HAR in the competition thus could be viewed as an image classication task.
-Sticking on the idea, standardized the data by resampling with FFT, then achieved a baseline with an autoencoder using relatively shallow convolutional neural network.
-To alleviate the overfit, dropout, weight decay and early stopping methods were employed, finally, the online accuracy was improved up to 75%.
+  Interpreted temporal signals collected from accelerometer sensor as pixels in different channels of an image, HAR thus could be considered as an image classification task.
+Sticked on the idea, standardized the data by resampling with FFT, then a baseline was realized with an autoencoder using relatively shallow CNN.
+To alleviate the overfit, dropout, weight decay and early stopping methods were employed, finally, improved the online accuracy up to 75%.

 * **Tencent Advertising Algorithm Competition 2020** (*06.2020*):

-  Interpreted user temporal behaviors (clicking ads) as a sentence, profiling (grouping) users problem in the competition thus could be considered as a text classication task.
-Based on the idea, then decreased the dimensionalities of over 3 million (one-hot) into 32 by embedding the ad ids using Word2Vec, consequently, a baseline for the classier with LSTM neural network was realized.
+  Interpreted user temporal behaviors (clicking ads) as a sentence, profiling (grouping) users problem thus could be considered as a text classification task.
+Based on the idea, decreased the dimensions of over 3 million (one-hot) into 32 by embedding the ad ids using Word2Vec, consequently, a baseline for the classier with LSTM network was realized.

 * **Ortografix** (*05.2020 - 06.2020*):

-  Transcripted normal English spelling into SoundSpel by implementing a character-level Seq2Seq model with PyTorch as a baseline.
-Successfully improved average normalized edit distance (metrics) to over 90% by modifying the PyTorch architecture in the decoder, implementing bidirectional GRU with attention.
+  Transcribed normal English spelling into SoundSpel by implementing a character-level Seq2Seq model with PyTorch.
+Successfully improved average normalized edit distance (metrics) to over 90% in the test by modifying the architecture in the decoder, implementing bidirectional GRU with attention mechanism.

 * **Driver Workload Prediction** (*06.2020*)